 I co-founded the publication Wall Street Daily, which became a viral sensation.

-And most recently, I co-founded another new venture, the Monument Trader’s Alliance... which is laser-focused on giving regular people the tools to dominate the markets.
+And most recently, I co-founded another new venture, Monument Traders Alliance... which is laser-focused on giving regular people the tools to dominate the markets.

 How well have we done?

-Since inception in 2019, I’ve personally recommended 201 trades through our live trading platform...
-176 of which turned into winners.
+Since inception in 2019, I’ve personally recommended 204 trades through our live trading research platform...
+181 of which turned into winners.

-That’s a win-rate of 87.6%.
+That’s a win rate of 88.7%.

 Or nearly 9 out of 10.

-And on the average trade, which lasts about 50 days, I’ve beaten the market by approximated 397%.
+And on the average trade, which lasts about 50 days, I’ve beaten the market on a relative basis by 4-to-1.

-Ok, so that’s my story.
+Okay, so that’s my story.

 I’m sharing it with you because I understand if you are skeptical.

-I know you’re hearing from me on the Internet... probably wondering who the heck I am.
+I know you’re hearing from me on the internet... probably still wondering who the heck I am.

-Well, I urge you to Google “Monument Trader’s Alliance” and you’ll see our many great reviews.
+Well, I urge you to Google “Monument Traders Alliance,” and you’ll see our many great reviews.

-Take the story of Mike L., who subscribers to our top trading service, The War Room.
+Take the story of Mike L., who subscribes to our top trading research service, The War Room.

 “Here is my take on this platform,” he says.
 “The community has grown to have some exceptional contributors with one thing in mind, making money on good trades.
 I started with $1,000 in April of 2020.
 That $1,000 is now $48,600.”

-He wrote that in December of 2021.
+He wrote that in December 2021.

-So he 48X’d his money in a little over a year and a half.
+So he 48X’ed his money in a little over a year and a half.

 That’s the type of story I want to help people live out.